smartfile/django-transfer/README.rst

 anonymous user and can easily be cached.
 However, in some cases, an application must control access to files, or even allow users to upload files.
-In these cases, there is a need to tightly control the process, which runs contrary to the Django project's reccommendations.
+In these cases, there is a need to tightly control the process, which runs contrary to the Django project's recommendations.

 Luckily, there are a few tools available that allow removing downloads and even uploads from the application server, while still allowing it